 THE PHANTOM HITCHHIKER PROJECT

 The Phantom Hitchhiker Project was created in 2010 by CCPI Founder, Clarissa Vazquez.
 A college assignment had tasked her with writing a 20-page research paper on any given topic.
 She chose to write about why paranormal investigation (specifically, ghost hunting) should be regarded as a legitimate form of scientific research.
 When she was unable to locate scholarly documents that would advocate or rebut her thesis, she began conducting interviews with some of the most renowned investigators in the world.
 When these researchers, who had dedicated most of their lives to the field began telling her it could not be done, Clarissa set out to prove that it can.
-You can read her research paper here and read the project parameters below.

 The Phantom Hitchhiker Project ran from 2010 to 2015.
 While it did not yield evidence of fatal roadside accidents resulting in GPT, it did prove that paranormal research can be conducted using the scientific method.